The Real Cost of a Running Toilet (It's More Than You Think)

 Cost: $0 (adjustment only) or $5–$10 for a new chain

-For related issues like structural damage beneath the toilet, learn more about broken toilet flange repair which can also cause water leaks and floor damage.
+For related issues like structural damage beneath the toilet, learn more about broken toilet flange repair, which can also cause water leaks and floor damage.
+If you also struggle with weak flushing, our guide to low flow toilet problems covers complementary fixes.

 DIY vs. Professional Repair